Pitfalls in Effective Knowledge Management: Insights from an International Information Technology Organization: Results

 The case organization has undergone some major changes in the past decade and that still affects the way of working and doing things.
 Some are still finding the older ways of working better whereas others prefer the new ways, which can create arguments and motivational issues between teams and colleagues.
 One participant noted how this is poor from a motivational point of view.

-\begin{quote}\textit { ``Especially from the motivational point of view, this is pure horror to cook those old things, old files rather than doing the things which are our future.'' } \end{quote}
+\begin{quote} \textbf{Lack of motivation}: \textit { ``Especially from the motivational point of view, this is pure horror to cook those old things, old files rather than doing the things which are our future.'' } \end{quote}

-Regarding tacit knowledge, the interviewees recognized the importance of such knowledge but felt like the perceived importance of tacit knowledge does not match the actual efforts to benefit from such knowledge.
+Regarding \textit{tacit knowledge}, the interviewees recognized the importance of such knowledge but felt like the perceived importance of tacit knowledge does not match the actual efforts to benefit from such knowledge.

-\begin{quote}\textit { ``In many cases [tacit knowledge] is more important than the official information.
+\begin{quote} \textbf{Issues with tacit knowledge}: \textit { ``In many cases [tacit knowledge] is more important than the official information.
 It's a big challenge to not miss this valuable information.'' } \end{quote}

 Lack of confidence was mentioned by a few individuals when asked about factors affecting knowledge sharing and management negatively.
 Sometimes this has to do with not knowing how to do something, but more often not knowing if something is allowed.
 Distributed software development is dependent on different teams and stakeholders working together, and very often some of the work is done outside of the organization by third parties like suppliers.
 Although collaboration is promoted, encouraged, and often necessary, some things have to keep within the organization for various reasons.
-Making the decision on whether something can be shared at any given time or not seems to cause issues in knowledge sharing.
+Making a \textit{confident} decision on whether something can be shared at any given time or not seems to cause issues in knowledge sharing.

-\begin{quote}\textit { ``People are sometimes afraid that we share externally some information that we should not share because is not ready or because it's purely internal.
+\begin{quote} \textbf{Lack of confidence}: \textit { ``People are sometimes afraid that we share externally some information that we should not share because is not ready or because it's purely internal.
 People should also be more confident.'' } \end{quote}